 A replica of a 1880s Pioneer House, Children’s’ Pioneer Cabin and a Seminole chicken hut roof.
 Read the numerous engraved bricks donated on the main path in memory of or in honor of as you walk and admire the many flowers and trees.

 Pass through the trestle to the butterfly garden.
 Coontie and Milkweed host plants two of the twelve butterfly hosts (Larval) plants in the garden.
 Atala a Florida butterfly, Monarch and Pipevine Swallowtail three of the twelve species of butterflies.
 White Shrimp, Periwinkle Vinca and Yellow tip three of the twenty-five nectar plants that inhabit the butterfly garden.

 The Autograph, Hong Kong Orchid, White Champak and The Madagascar Olive Tree are some of the trees in the Rain Forest.
 Cross the bridge to view the picturesque waterfall or sit on a bench and listen to the relaxing sound the waterfall makes.

 Once the doors swing open at the Reflection Garden, wash away all your cares at the reflection pond.
 Sit on a bench and reflect, meditate and admire the many plants that surround the garden including the Black Magic Ti Plant a plant with its dark purple foliage and the Milky Way Plant with its yellow polka dots.
-Entrance fees; hours and location are on the website.
+Entrance fees; hours and location on the website.